 Operational Plan Action / Outputs Link to Strategy Responsible Officer Accomplished Outcome(s) Provide professional, responsible, timely and accessible services to external and internal customers that reflect the values of the organization.
 Maximise grants and external income.
-Pursue and nurture an environment of honesty and integrity in which elected members, managers and staff work together in a spirit of trust and teamwork.
 Disseminate accurate and relevant information within the organization, the community and other relevant audiences.
 Ensure the administration of the region is governed through open and transparent decision-making and reporting processes.
 7.1.1 7.1.2 7.1.3 7.2.1 7.2.2 CEO DCCS Link to Budget: 1020/2160; 1020/2400; 1030/2001; 1030/22 290

 Operational Plan Action / Outputs Link to Strategy Responsible Officer Accomplished Outcome(s) Ensure the transparency of council's financial operations and performance and promote awareness within the community of council's financial management and other strategies.
 Promote and support a safe and healthy work environment in which the importance of family and work/life balance is recognised.
 Promote a drug free environment.
 Maintain compliance with legislation.
 Adopt appropriate governance structures and make appropriate delegations.
-Councillors take a leadership role in the community and serve as a role model.
 7.2.3 7.3.1 7.3.2 7.3.3 7.3.4 7.4.1 DCCS WHSA CEO nk to Budget: 1030/2001; 1030/2120; 1030/2005

-Operational Plan Action / Outputs Link to Strategy Responsible Officer Accomplished Outcome(s) Provide strategic direction for the continued growth and development of the region.
-Implement effective reward and recognition programs to promote innovative thinking.
+Operational Plan Action / Outputs Link to Strategy Responsible Officer Accomplished Outcome(s) Implement effective reward and recognition programs to promote innovative thinking.
 Support innovation by implementing technologies that improve the way council conducts its business and manages its information and data.
-Develop a standard of excellence in council's financial systems to monitor and control the viability of council's operations.
 Effective works program to better utilize alignments between all funding.
 7.5.1 7.6.1 7.6.2 7.6.3 7.6.4 DCCS CEO Link to Budget: 1030/2241; 1030/2001

 Operational Plan Action / Outputs Link to Strategy Responsible Officer Accomplished Outcome(s) Review the current practice of holding consultation meetings throughout the Shire and distribution of 'Inform' to maximise effective community engagement.
 Develop and implement proactive risk management strategies to reduce risk to the council and the community.
 Ensure councillors and staff are provided with relevant learning and personal development opportunities to achieve stated strategic priorities and corporate objectives.
-7.7.1 7.8.1 7.8.2 DCCS CEO Link to Budget: 1020/2160; 1020/2400; 1030/2231; 1030/22 241
+7.7.1 7.8.1 7.8.2 DCCS CEO to Budget: 1020/2160; 1020/2400; 1030/2231; 1030/2 241